 This subtype is used by a CR to dispute a variance between the total usage reported on the 867_03 transaction and the sum of the AMS LSE interval data from the TDSP for the same time period.
 ERCOT system will validate that the Submitting CR is the Rep of Record for the Start Time and Stop Time provided on the issue.

+Note: Standard accepted variance is within two times the meter multiplier.

 4.20.1 Required fields for 867 vs. Sum of LSE – Dispute